imightbelosthere/KillerHomeLab-ARM/Deployments/Deploy-Azure-Virtual-Desktop-AzureActiveDirectory.md

 - WindowsClientLicenseType.
 Choose Windows Client License Type (Example:  Windows_Client or None)
 - Naming Convention.
 Enter a name that will be used as a naming prefix for (Servers, VNets, etc) you are using.
 - SHOSSku.
 Select win11-21h2-avd-m365 or win10-21h2-avd-m365 Session Host OS Sku
+- SHVMSize.
+Enter a Valid size for the Deployments Session Hosts